avastjohn/HB_Project/README.md

 plans for Monday:
-- figure out how to move pet from one spot to another
-- figure out how to use setTimeout to delay between movements of pet
-- try to get hard-coded arrow string to inform execution of movement of pet
+- get hard-coded arrow string to inform execution of movement of pet
+- put restrictions on when pet can move in certain directions

 Nov 8 (Fri):
-- tried to get setTimeout to work, couldn't figure out why it wasn't redrawing the pet and treat --> turns out my pet and treat draw methods only work for onload
-- tried to load the image of the pet, save a snapshot of the image using getImageData() and putImageData(), but it turns out it will not save any actual images - just what's been drawn on the canvas
+- made move() method that redraws the board and redraws pet in new location after delay
+- that was a huge effing accomplishment, so I'm pretty happy with just that

 Nov 7 (Thurs):
 - organized rectangles.js into classes